99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 It integrates with ANY HTTP backend you want, S3, app load balancer, EC2, S3 website
 Client asks to Edge location (cache), if it doesn't have it the edge location gets it from the origin

-If you want In-flight encryption select these settings of Origin Protocol and Veiwer Protocol
+If you want In-flight encryption select these settings of Origin Protocol and Viewer Protocol.
+IN EXAM IF CloudFront with SSL / Secure connection use this!!!

 <img width="241" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/2ddcc116-6b9b-49b0-9bc9-8f7fd65e4ce7">